-"Introduction to 64 Bit Intel Assembly Language Programming for Linux" teaches only 64 bit programming.
+"Introduction to 64 Bit Assembly Language Programming for Linux and OS X" teaches only 64 bit programming.
 You might find other books which teach 16 bit programming and 32 bit programming with a dash of 64 bit programming.
 In 16 bit mode the assembly programmer uses segment registers routinely.
 There are still segment registers in 64 bit mode, but they are not generally used in assembly programming.
 It is my belief that the 64 bit mode (x86-64) is easier to cope with than either 16 bit or 32 bit mode.
 There are some extra instructions, but the basics are generally simplified.
 The additional registers make programming easier.
 With fewer registers there is a greater need to store intermediate data in memory.
-With 16 general purpose registers it requires a fairly complex algorithm to strain the register capacity.This is the second edition of my assembly book.
-The primary change to the book is the addition of ebe to the discussion.
-Examples is the book are frequently illustrated using windows from ebe.
+With 16 general purpose registers it requires a fairly complex algorithm to strain the register capacity.This is the third edition of my assembly book.
+The primary changes to the book are the inclusion of OS X support for assmebly programming and the discussion of the Qt version of ebe.
+Examples in the book are frequently illustrated using windows from ebe.
 I suggest downloading the source code for the book and stepping through the programs with ebe as you read the book.
 Ebe is an acronym for "Easy Beginner Environment" and targets teaching assembly language.
 It is easy to use and makes learning assembly language easier.

 Ebe supports programming in Assembly, C, C++ and Fortran.
-When you click of the Run button ebe runs the appropriate compiler or assembler and then starts running your program using the gdb debugger.
-You use the Next, Step, Continue and Stop buttons to control the execution of your program.
+When you click green alien icon ebe runs the appropriate compiler or assembler and then starts running your program using the gdb debugger.
+You use the icons to the right of the alien to do the next instruction, step into a function, continue or stop debugging.
 You can view the registers in a register window and program variables in a data window.
 Ebe makes is easy for you to define variables based on labels in the code or addresses contained in registers.